nawabahmadreshi/documentation/pages/features/search.md

 - A user favorites an item
 - A user reviews an item

-For a complete list of User interaction events see our [BranchUniversalObject documentation]({{base.url}}}/getting-started/branch-universal-object/guide/android/#usercompletedaction)
+For a complete list of user interaction events see our [BranchUniversalObject documentation]({{base.url}}}/getting-started/branch-universal-object/guide/android/#usercompletedaction)

-2. **Index content when a user is viewing a specific colleciton of items in your app**
+### 2. Index content when a user is viewing a specific colleciton of items in your app

-When a user is viewing a colleciton of items, for example a list of search results, or browsing a set of red shoes, they have expressed interest in the collection of items.
+When a user is viewing a collection of items (i.e. a list of search results or a set of red shoes), they have expressed interest in the collection of items.
 All of the items in the list are relevant to a user and encouraged to be surfaced via an external search interace.
-In this situation, we recommend indexing upto 1-2 pages of the collection results or under 20 results whichever is fewer.
+In this situation, we recommend indexing up to _1-2 pages_ of the collection results or a _max of 20 results_ whichever is fewer.

-The reason, we recommend limiting how much content you put into the index is to only index content that is relevant to a user as well as respect resources on a users device by not over-populating the index.
+The reason we recommend limiting how much content you put into the index is that we think this interface should be curated to a user rather than over-populating the index.
 We have checks and limits in place to avoid an app from over-populating an index.

-Here are some examples when you might choose to index collections of items (In all of these cases you would index upto 1-2 pages of the results or 20 results whichever is lower)
+Here are some examples when you might choose to index collections of items (In all of these cases you would index upto 1-2 pages of the results or 20 results whichever is lower):

 - A user searches for something in your app and gets a collection of results.
 - A user browses for a particular collection of results, example - black dress or red shoes